Chapter Twenty Three - Gold Fever

 "That's fair," the doctor said.

 Grace slept fitfully.
 Every time she tried to move the pain awoke her.
 One time she awoke and there was a little man standing over her.
-He was wearing a loincloth and a brightly feathered headdress.
+He wore a loincloth and a brightly feathered headdress.
 He had a staff that looked familiar; it was Wolf.
 He handed her a small wooden cup, "Drink."
-She drank the bitter liquid.
+She downed the bitter liquid.
 "Hold this," He held up his staff for her to grab.
 He placed his hands over hers and quietly chanted a prayer several times.

 A soothing relief came over her chest and she soon fell into a deep sleep.